Israel Diplomatic Profile

 Top Enemies

 Israel's closest allies are United States, Germany, India, Morocco, and Lithuania.
-Israel's most adversarial relationships are with Palestine, Iran, Lebanon, North Korea, and Afghanistan.
+Israel's most adversarial relationships are with Iran, Palestine, Lebanon, North Korea, and Afghanistan.

 Global Relations